This creamy asparagus potato casserole combines the classic flavor combination of asparagus, cream and ham in a delicious casserole.

 Have you taken everything home and then you find out that you have forgotten tarragon.
 Super clumsy but can you replace that too?
 Tarragon has a light anise-like taste.
 In this recipe, you could also replace it with chervil, the feathers attached to the fennel tuber, fennel seed, or anise seed.
 And if you don't like the taste of tarragon, you can replace it with oregano (fresh or dried).

-Which cheese do you use in this oven
+Which cheese do you use in this ovendish

 You add the parsley before it goes into the oven.
-Therefor I would use dried parsley.
+Therefore I would use dried parsley.

 For a budget-friendly version, use canned white asparagus.
 You boil the potatoes yourself and slice them into potato slices.
 You also clean the leek yourself and cut it into thin rings.
 You can do this quickly and easily with the method described in this blog.
 Instead of ham from the meat department, you can buy canned ham.